Meanwhile, Back On The Labour Front…

 Tinna

-Introducing Tinna, our resourceful and dynamic Bookkeeping Manager with over 12 years of hands-on experience.
+Introducing Tinna, a resourceful and dynamic Bookkeeper with over 12 years of hands-on experience.
 An expert in all aspects of accounting and finance operations, she handles preparation and maintenance of statutory accounting books, reconciling revenue and expenditure accounts, overseeing the preparation of monthly, quarterly, bi-annual and year-end financial statements, implementing stellar accounting systems and controls, budgeting and financial projections.
 Tinna’s solid background in managing both financial and non-financial assets, investigating and auditing accounts, makes her an asset to the Fiscal Performance team.

 Client Service Manager